yamunariver/Network/README.md

 ## BGP

 `Border Gateway Protocol (BGP) is a set of rules that determine the best network routes for data transmission on the internet.` The internet consists of thousands of private, public, corporate, and government networks linked together through standardized protocols, devices, and communication technologies.
 When you browse the internet, data travels across multiple networks before reaching its destination.
 BGP's responsibility is to look at all the available paths that data could travel and select the best route.
 For instance, when a user in the United States loads an application with origin servers in Europe, BGP makes that communication quick and efficient.

+## RESTfull API

+`A RESTful API is an interface that two computer systems use to exchange information securely over the internet.` Most business applications have to communicate with other internal and third-party applications to perform various tasks.
+For example, to generate monthly payslips, your internal accounts system has to share data with your customer's banking system to automate invoicing and communicate with an internal timesheet application.

 ## Load Balancing